 4. “Stop saying you don’t need anything.
 I know that’s not true.
 I’m on my way over.”

-5. “Here is dinner, enjoy it while I take your baby for a walk.” or the similarly awesome thing someone said, “Since I can’t be there to help [because I live out of town], hopefully this delivery gift card will make a couple of evenings easier.”
+5. “Here is dinner, enjoy it while I take your baby for a walk.” or the similarly awesome thing someone said, “Since I can’t be there to help [because I live out of town], hopefully, this food delivery gift card will make a couple of evenings easier.”

 6. “Go to your [therapist] appointment alone.
 Leave him here with me.”